Edible Mushrooms

 Blue Chanterelle Mushroom, photo by Robert Logan

-A study published in 2014 showed that blue chanterelle has medical uses.
-The compounds found in the mushroom can be used as a treatment for stomach cancer and they also found in this study that these mushrooms could benefit people with diabetes because they inhibit glucosidase and this slows down the processing of carbohydrates in the sufferers of diabetes.
+A study published in 2014 showed that blue chanterelles have medical uses.
+The compounds found in the mushroom can be used as a treatment for stomach cancer, and they also found in this study that these mushrooms could benefit people with diabetes because they inhibit β-glucosidase, which slows down the processing of carbohydrates in sufferers of diabetes.
 More studies need to be done to unlock the secrets of these beautiful mushrooms.

 King Bolete, Vancouver Island, BC